Open scrollable table of contents

 Policy Documents

 SIRA has a number of policy documents which support internal and external operational procedures and processes.
-As SIRA is an independent agency located within the NSW Customer Service Cluster, our staff management is also supported by Department of Customer Service (DCS) policies.
+As SIRA is an independent agency located within the DCS portfolio, our staff management is also supported by DCS policies.

 SIRA policy documents can be found within our list of publications on the SIRA website.